 Every block of Midtown Kansas City has a unique history, and the block between Armour and 36th, McGee and Gillham is steeped in Catholic history and the transformation of Armour Boulevard from a boulevard of mansions to a busy street lined with luxury residential hotels.

 In 1904, J. Logan Jones was prospering.
-He and brother Lawrence had owned several dry goods stores in Kansas, and built the seven-story Jones Dry Goods Company in Kansas City at 6th and Main in 1895.
-The store was very successful and Jones took on a role as both a commercial and civic leader.
-He decided that year to build a home on Armour Boulevard, then a street of some of the most lavish mansions in Kansas City, on large lot fronting Armour between Gilliam and McGee.
+He and his brother Lawrence had owned several dry goods stores in Kansas and built the seven-story Jones Dry Goods Company in Kansas City at 6th and Main in 1895.
+The store was very successful, and Jones took on a role as both a commercial and civic leader.
+That year, he decided to build a home on Armour Boulevard, then a street of some of the most lavish mansions in Kansas City, on a large lot fronting Armour between Gilliam and McGee.

 “The large lot on which Mr. Jones’ new home will stand is well covered with native forest trees, including scaly bark hickory, black walnut, sycamore, elm, white oak, hackberry and blackthorn.
 The contour of the ground is such as will admit a sunken garden in the rear.
 The plans include a large, roomy stable built of stone to conform to the general outlines of the residence, “the Kansas City Star wrote on July 31, 1904.